‘A regional disaster’: Cyberattacks on health care facilities have ripple effects, study says

 “The American public has witnessed increasingly brazen and disruptive attacks on its health care sector that jeopardize sensitive personal information, delay treatment, and ultimately lead to increased suffering and death,” Sen. Mark Warner (D-Va.), chairman of the Senate Intelligence Committee, noted in a report published last fall.

 Sens.
-Jacky Rosen (D-Nev.) and Sen. Bill Cassidy (R-La.) introduced a bill last year that would require the Cybersecurity and Infrastructure Security Agency (CISA) to collaborate with the Department of Health and Human Services (HHS) and improve cybersecurity standards in the health care and public health sectors.
+Jacky Rosen (D-Nev.) and Bill Cassidy (R-La.) introduced a bill last year that would require the Cybersecurity and Infrastructure Security Agency to collaborate with the Department of Health and Human Services and improve cybersecurity standards in the health care and public health sectors.

 The health care sector has been particularly vulnerable to ransomware attacks because it stores sensitive data and handles patients’ safety and health, experts previously told The Hill.